 Bad UI design: 5 things you definitely shouldn't do

 We’ve all been there.
 You click on a social media ad or a Google search engine results page listing only to be greeted by the kind of painful UI design that wouldn’t seem out of place in a beginner's computer science class.
-From intrusive light boxes and dead-end links to broken CTAs and cornea-dissolving color contrasting, there really are some cowboys out there in the wild world of UI design.
+From intrusive light boxes and dead-end links to broken CTAs and cornea-dissolving color contrasting, there really are some cowboys out there in the wild world of UX design.

 As a product manager or startup founder, why should you care about UI though?
 Getting your product under the noses of your soon-to-be captive audience is all that matters, right?
 Well, not exactly.
 If you think of great UI design as the silver bullet that ensures all your users have a seamless and smooth experience, then bad UI design is the rotten apple that can spoil the whole barrel, potentially taking your product down with it.

-Whether you are a product manager pulling your first mockup together with prototyping software or you are a founder with a product already out there in the real world, you need to keep a vigilant eye on your UI design and strategy.
+Whether you are a product manager pulling your first mockup together with UX design software or you are a founder with a product already out there in the real world, you need to keep a vigilant eye on your UI design and strategy.
 Fall foul of one of the five monstrously bad UI website design decisions covered below and you could find yourself scratching your head when things don’t play out quite as you’d hoped.

 Skip to section:

 Before we take a tour of our top five disastrous UI mistakes, let’s first look at what makes for good UI and what leads to a bad UI design.
 As we discussed in our guide to UI design, the golden rule of UI design is keeping things simple.
 What do we really mean by “keeping things simple”, though?
 Well, it’s a UI design approach dedicated to maintaining a level of simplicity in your app or web design, particularly from the user’s point of view.